-Update, Update, Update.
+Update, Update, Update

 If your kitchen is due for an update, try to keep in mind that this doesn’t necessarily mean stripping it to the studs and starting from scratch.
 Are the cabinets in good shape?
 Consider a fresh coat of paint or stain to reflect the latest color trends.

 In addition, something as simple as upgrading to matching appliances or installing a garbage disposal or water filtration system could help maintain value — even if they’re not top-of-the-line.

 Something as simple as adding some USB outlets to a room could turn it into a potential home office space.

-Other, more intensive, updates might adjust the actual layout of the home.
+Other, more expensive updates might adjust the actual layout of the home.
 If your current house only has one bathroom, is it possible to find a space for another half bath?
 Are there unused rooms or wasted space that could be updated to become more functional?

 Upgrading Energy Efficiency

-Making your home more energy efficient can also be as simple as replacing bad weather seals, ensuring that the attic has sufficient insulation, paying attention to the air and heating, and using energy-efficient light bulbs and appliances.
+Making your home more energy efficient is one of those goals that’s great not only if you’re selling, but also if you want to reduce spending on utility bills.
+And it doesn’t just mean big investments like switching to solar or wind-powered energy.
+Making your home more energy efficient can also be as simple as replacing bad weather seals, ensuring that the attic has sufficient insulation, paying attention to the air and heating systems, and using energy-efficient light bulbs and appliances.